-SPDEDBINIT can be called in any of four modes:
+SPDEDBINIT ( can be called in an v of four modes: DEDDEDINI cun oc cunca III GIII j 01 10 m mouco.

 Mode Function 0 Return the version number of SPDEDBINIT.
 All the other parameters are ignored and Speed Demon is not initialized.
 1 Initialize Speed Demon to sequentially access the dataset of the specified database.
 2 Same as mode-1, but allows partial field lists.
 3 Same as mode-2, but Speed Demon will read to the physical end of the dataset.
 Use this mode if your program expects changes to the dataset at the same time Speed Demon is reading it.